Introduction:

 - Brakes

-- Pressure reducing valves
+- Pressure-reducing valves

-- Pressure retaining valves
+- Pressure-holding valves

 - Decoupling valves